-• The Messages property is a collection of messages that represent the results of the last time the

-- The ETag property contains the ETag of the settings resource that was last applied.
+- The Messages property is a collection of messages that represent the results of the last time the values of the settings resource were applied. - The ETag property contains the ETag of the settings resource that was last applied.
 Immediate updates made directly to the active resource are not reflected in it. - The Time property indicates the time when the settings resource was last applied.
 Immediate updates made directly to the active resource are not reflected in it.